-- Conduct an in depth stock assessment and review stock and fishery indicators, and any other relevant data or information on the stock and fishery. - On the basis of this, determine whether the assessment (or other) results are outside the ranges for which the OMP was tested (Note that evaluation for exceptional circumstances would be done in parallel with this process; see procedure for Metarule Process), and whether this is sufficient to trigger a review/revision of the OMP. - Consider whether the procedure for Metarule Process triggered a review / revision of the OMP.
+- Conduct an in depth stock assessment and review stock, fishery and related ecosystem indicators, and any other relevant data or information on the stock, fishery and ecosystem. - On the basis of this, determine whether the assessment (or other) results are outside the ranges for which the OMP was tested (note that evaluation for exceptional circumstances would be carried out in parallel with this process; see procedures for the Metarule Process), and whether this is sufficient to trigger a review/revision of the OMP. - Consider whether the procedure for the Metarule Process triggered a review / revision of the OMP.